 Mara is on the shores of Lake Simcoe and has great fishing opportunities for sunfish, walleye, Lake Trout, Smallmouth Bass, perch and Lake Whitefish.

 Great Blue Heron, Green Heron, Coopers Hawk, Osprey

 Mara has two fully serviced comfort stations - one with showers.
 Barrier-free washrooms are available at both comfort stations.
-The park has one boat launch that is available throughout our operating season and also has one picnic shelter available for reservation.
+The park has one picnic shelter available for reservation.
 Mara does not have a park store but wood, ice, ice cream, and a small variety of snack food is available for sale at our Registration Office.

 Mara offers one fully serviced comfort station with flush toilets and showers and one comfort station located at the day-use area with flush toilets only.